pymc-devs/nuts-rs/README.md

 and the more recent [introduction](https://arxiv.org/abs/1701.02434).

-This crate was developed as a faster replacement of the sampler in PyMC, to be used with the new numba backend of aesara.
+This crate was developed as a faster replacement of the sampler in PyMC, to be used with the new numba backend of PyTensor.
 The python wrapper for this sampler is [nutpie](https://github.com/pymc-devs/nutpie).

 ## Usage